secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/demo/acs-setup.md

 > - Go to `gitlab.tanuki.website` (Adjusting the URL to the domain you used for this demo)

-Boom, we’ve got a shiny new GitLab installation!
+Boom, we've got a shiny new GitLab installation!

 ### Set root password